The Missing Mass of the Milky Way Galaxy: 6. Numerical Results. [5, 6]

 The strength of the electric field (5) is not great.
 It reaches a maximum of $ 0.4 \;\mbox{\rm statvolts}\;\mbox{\rm cm}^{-1} $ at $ r = 2r_b $, then decreases to $ 0.1 \;\mbox{\rm statvolts}\;\mbox{\rm cm}^{-1} $ near the galactic fringe.
 (Galactic magnetic fields are of the order $10^{-6}$ gauss.
 Thus, the radial electric force on a given proton is far greater than any magnetic force.)
 The energy density $ E^2/8\pi $ is similar in magnitude to the mass energy density in the core $ \rho_c c^2 $.
 The enormous total energy of the field is due to its huge volume and not to its strength.

 This electric field is fixed in the galaxy, sustained by the flow of highly energetic cosmic ray protons.
 These protons, emerging from the center of the galaxy, are spatially ordered, because the speed of light yields a $ 1/r^2 $ steady state distribution of particles (2).
-This large scale flow of cosmic ray protons differs qualitatively from the random motion of particles that form the galactic plasma.
+This large scale flow of cosmic ray protons differs qualitatively from the thermal motion of particles that form the galactic plasma.

-Finally, the model yields two independent results which agree with experiment: (a) the complete rotation curve of the galaxy and (b) its missing mass.
-To the extent that spiral galaxies are alike, it also provides an explanation for the missing mass of the universe as a whole.
-Add to this the known existence of cosmic rays, and one obtains convincing evidence for the physical truth of the theory.
+The model yields two independent results which agree with experiment: (a) the complete rotation curve of the galaxy and (b) its missing mass.
+To the extent that spiral galaxies are alike, it also explains their contribution to the missing mass of the universe as a whole.
+Lastly, the model provides a new mechanism for the acceleration of galactic cosmic rays.